Zeioth/compiler.nvim/README.md

 * Unit tests for all languages.
 This project is suitable for TDD.
 Probably the best way would be to create a `tests.lua` file that call all the other tests.
 That way we could just do `lua tests.lua` inside nvim to check all languages are compiling correctly.

 If you find any issue while using the compiler, please open an issue and I will look into it, just be aware until all languages are implemented and the unit tests have been finished, the compiler won't be considered a final product.

+## UPDATE ON THE ROADMAP
+I've already written 90% of the tests and they are passing correctly.
+I haven't pushed them yet, so expect a big deal of fixes without breaking changes during in the next days.
+The big update will also include windows support, but we still advice using WLS for a better user experience when installing the packages required by [compiler.nvim](https://github.com/Zeioth/compiler.nvim).